DL4DS/fa2025/_lectures/02_supervised_learning.md

 ---
 type: lecture
 date: 2025-09-08T14:30:00-5:00
-title: 02 - Supervised Learning and Loss Functions
+title: 02 - Supervised Learning
 tldr: "We go a little deeper into supervised learning, introducing terminology and illustrating with a simple example of a linear model."
 #thumbnail: /_images/thumbnails/ds598-lecture-02.png